-Chinese researchers just confirmed that patients can transmit the coronavirus without showing symptoms.
+Chinese researchers confirmed that patients can transmit the coronavirus without showing symptoms.
 A woman passed it to 5 relatives.

 Chinese researchers have confirmed a case of asymptomatic transmission of the new coronavirus: A 20-year-old woman from Wuhan passed it to five of her family members but never got physically sick herself.

-The case study is the first concrete evidence that a person showing no symptoms can pass the coronavirus to others – a fact that could make curbing the outbreak even more challenging.
+The case study, released last week, was the first concrete evidence that a person showing no symptoms can pass the coronavirus to others – a fact that could make curbing the outbreak even more challenging.

 The researchers behind the finding said the 20-year-old woman was isolated and closely observed at the Fifth People’s Hospital of Anyang.
 She never become physically ill, even after her family members developed fevers.
 Two of them got severe pneumonia.